-- 63 Under paragraph 62 of this ASAE, the assurance practitioner needs to exercise professional judgement in evaluating the materiality of deficiencies in systems and controls and variations in economy, efficiency or effectiveness of the activity. - The assurance practitioner shall make the responsible party aware of: - (a) deficiencies in systems and controls; and - (b) variations of the measures or assertions from the identified criteria.

-which have come to the assurance practitioner's attention.
+- 67 Under paragraph 66 of this ASAE, the assurance practitioner needs to exercise professional judgement in evaluating the materiality of deficiencies in systems and controls and variations in economy, efficiency or effectiveness of the activity. - The assurance practitioner shall make the responsible party aware of: - (a) deficiencies in systems and controls; and - (b) variations of the measures or assertions from the identified criteria, that have come to the attention of the assurance practitioner and are material to the conclusions in the assurance report.

-- Under paragraph 84 of this ASAE, the assurance practitioner needs to consider the impact of material system deficiencies and material variations in the performance of the activity when evaluated or measured against identified criteria on the conclusions in the assurance report.
-A variation is material when, in the assurance practitioner's judgement, it has the potential to adversely: - (a) affect decisions made by intended users about the economy, efficiency or effectiveness of an activity; or - (b) the discharge of accountability by the responsible party or the governing party of the entity.
+- 69 Under paragraph 66 of this ASAE, the assurance practitioner needs to consider the impact of material system or control deficiencies and material variations in the performance of the activity when evaluated or measured against the identified criteria, on the conclusions in the assurance report.
+A variation or deficiency is material when, in the assurance practitioner's judgement, it has the potential to adversely: - (a) affect decisions made by intended users about the economy, efficiency or effectiveness of an activity; or - (b) the discharge of accountability by the responsible party or the governing party of the entity.